franpoz/SHERLOCK/paper/paper.md

 ```

-Whereby SHERLOK saves, jointly with the PDCSAP fluxes, all the light curves generated during the detrending phase.
+Whereby ``SHERLOCK`` saves, jointly with the PDCSAP fluxes, all the light curves generated during the detrending phase.
 This allows the user the opportunity to use them to fit any other result.